-10. As presented in the preceding table, the Commission determined that $6,832,378 of the $7,625,929 in total reported costs were determined to be reasonable and clearly documented in the OFAs' accompanying reports and/or analyses.
-Based on these findings, 10% of the total reported cost was determined to be unreasonable.
-The Commission noted the most significant issues with regard to the insufficiency of documentation provided by the OFAs was the lack of supporting documentation to substantiate costs reported on the “Other Federal Agency Cost Submission Form” as well as the failure to segregate Municipal and Non-Municipal costs.
+10. As presented in Figure 1, the Commission determined that $6,602,429 of the $6,643,007 in total reported costs were reasonable and clearly documented in the OFAs' accompanying reports and/or analyses.
+Based on this finding, 1% of the total reported cost was determined to be unreasonable.
+The Commission noted the most significant issue with the documentation provided by the OFAs was the lack of supporting documentation to substantiate costs reported on the “Other Federal Agency Cost Submission Form.”

 11. The cost reports that the Commission determined were clearly documented and supported could be traced to detailed cost-accounting reports, which reconciled to data provided from agency financial systems or other pertinent source documentation.
 A further breakdown of these costs is included in the Appendix to this notice, along with an explanation of how the Commission determined their reasonableness.